benedikt/mongoid-tree/README.md

 * mongoid (~> 4.0)

-For a mongoid 2.x compatible version, please use mongoid-tree 0.7.x!
+For a mongoid 3.x compatible version, please use mongoid-tree 1.0.x, for a mongoid 2.x compatible version, please use mongoid-tree 0.7.x.

 ## Install